nahidp/ML-Tasks/Bank-Marketing-2/README.md

 A table showing the average accuracies of the three algorithms against all four data sets is then illustrated.

-Next, I use Friedman’s test to determine whether there is a statistically significant difference in the accuracies obtained in question
-B.1, calculate the critical difference (CD) and draw the Nemenyi diagram.
+Next, I use Friedman’s test to determine whether there is a statistically significant difference in the accuracies obtained from SVM, k-NN and RFs.
+I calculate the critical difference (CD) and draw the Nemenyi diagram.
-Hint: Refer to Section 12.3, and notably Example 12.8 and Figure 12.1 (top), of the textbook.
-Also, see the slides that contain the Friedman test values.